Undergraduate Course: International Political Economy (PLIT10018)

 ||Individual feedback to tutorial participation is available upon request throughout the semester, or if the tutor feels that it would be helpful.

-Written feedback with detailed comments will be provided for both essays.
+Written feedback with detailed comments will be provided for the essay, the exam as well as tutorial participation.

 ||Hours & Minutes